Nolan-Jgr/CyclisticBikeShareCaseStudy/README.md

 # CyclisticBikeShareCaseStudy
 This is an example case study based off the fictional bike sharing company Cyclistic.
+The idea of the case study is to analyze user data and provide possible solutions to increase conversion from casual users to subscribers of the program.
+The data was collected, then cleaned and manipulated, analyzed, and then visualized to provide clear insights.
+In the end, it was uncovered that while the casual rider has longer durations of rides, they use the program less frequently than that of subscribed members.
+In order to increase conversion, targetting these two key pieces of information would be the best course of action.